projen/projen/docs/api/github.md

 - *Type:* <a href="#projen.github.Mergify">Mergify</a>

-The `Mergify` configured on this repository.

-This is `undefined` if Mergify was not enabled when creating the repository.
+The `Mergify` component configured on this repository This is `undefined` if Mergify is not enabled for this repository.

 ---